CSCC01/team_01-project/README.md

 `Deliverable_2.pdf` is our final draft of our personas and user_stories.

 ## Deliverable3
 `Deliverable_3.pdf` includes our productive environment, product backlog, release plan and sprint plan.
+We also add our retrospection and high-level architecture.
 In this deliverable, you can see we made a lot of changes in our user stories and sorted them with priority and gave them a story point.

 ## Other folder description
 The folder `product_backlog` contains all versions of our team personas and user stories.
 The folder `sprint_backlog` records our weekly sprint showing what we are currently doing.
+The folder `software_process` records our process developing the software.
+The folder `demo3` is our current tested web application.
+You can always see the latest version in certain branch.